+The assigned workload for full-time NTTF faculty NTTF may consist of a combination of teaching, advising, research / scholarship / creative activity, and institutional and/or public service depending on the needs of the unit and the skills and desires of the faculty member.
+Because the individual mix of these responsibilities varies by appointment, responsibilities are negotiated and determined annually by the department head and faculty member, with review and approval of the dean and chief academic officer at the time of the APPR.
+Clear workload statements are essential to ensuring a fair promotion review as they establish expectations for what an individual needs to accomplish to be promoted.

+Commented [STM(S7]: Moved here from 4.0.1 in current FHR

-- 2 The assigned workload for full-time NTTF may consist of a combination of teaching, advising, research / - 3 scholarship / creative activity, and institutional and/or public service depending on the needs of the unit - 4 and the skills and desires of the faculty member.
-Because the individual mix of these responsibilities - 5 varies by appointment, responsibilities are negotiated and determined annually by the department head - and faculty member, with review and approval of the dean and chief academic officer at the time of the - APPR.
-Clear workload statements are essential to ensuring a fair promotion review as they establish - 8 expectations for what an individual needs to accomplish to be promoted. - 9 The university requires that each member of the faculty perform a reasonable and equitable amount of - 10 work each year.
-The normal maximum teaching responsibility of a full-time faculty member engaged - only in classroom teaching is 12 credit hours each semester.
-The precise teaching responsibility of each - individual will be based on such things as class size and the number of examinations, papers, and other - assignments that require grading and evaluation.
-In addition, the number of different courses taught and - other appropriate considerations will be used to determine teaching responsibility.
-Classroom teaching - responsibility should be reduced by the department head for other justifiable reasons including student - advising, active involvement in research and/or creative activities (with publications or other suitable - forms of recognition), direction of graduate theses or dissertations, teaching non-credit courses or - workshops, administrative duties, and institutional and/or public service. - 19 4.2.2 Appointment Length - Generally, regular nine-month academic year faculty are expected to be on campus a week before the - beginning of fall semester classes and through commencement in the spring.
-Generally, regular 12-month - appointments run July 1 through June 30, although 12-month NTTF appointments can have other start - and end dates. - 24 Appointment lengths for NTTF on regular academic-year appointments vary according to rank.
-NTTF - 25 appointments at the rank of lecturer or assistant professor are made for a term of up to three years.
-NTTF - appointments at the rank of senior lecturer or associate professor are made for a term of up to five years. - 27 NTTF appointments at the rank of distinguished lecturer or full professor are made for a term of up to - seven years.
-Typically, a visiting faculty appointment (detailed in 4.1.7) is made for 12 months. - 29 Typically, as faculty are promoted to higher ranks (as detailed in 4.6), appointment lengths increase and - faculty are recognized by a base salary adjustment.
-NTTF who are promoted to the associate professor - 31 level are eligible for 3-5 year appointments.
-NTTF promoted to the full professor level are eligible for 5-7 - 32 year appointments, Colleges and departments are expected to develop policies around multi-year - 33 appointments and salary increases so that all faculty have the same opportunities and enjoy the same - 34 promotion benefits. - 35 Like all academic appointments, these multi-year appointments consist of annual appointments that are - automatically renewed for the specified term, unless terminated for cause, or by terms defined in Board - 37 Policies Governing Academic Freedom, Responsibility, and Tenure and in this handbook. - 38 4.2.3 Salaries - 39 Salaries for non-tenure-track faculty members are set by terms of their appointment letters.
-Returning - 40 faculty members may appeal salary determinations using procedures found in Chapter 5.
+The university requires that each member of the faculty perform a reasonable and equitable amount of work each year.
+The normal maximum teaching responsibility of a full-time faculty member engaged only in classroom teaching is 12 credit hours each semester.
+The precise teaching responsibility of each individual will be based on such things as class size and the number of examinations, papers, and other assignments that require grading and evaluation.
+In addition, the number of different courses taught and other appropriate considerations will be used to determine teaching responsibility.
+Classroom teaching responsibility should be reduced by the department head for other justifiable reasons including student advising, active involvement in research and/or creative activities (with publications or other suitable forms of recognition), direction of graduate theses or dissertations, teaching non-credit courses or workshops, administrative duties, and institutional and/or public service.

+4.2.2 Appointment Length

+Generally, regular nine-month academic year faculty are expected to be on campus a week before the beginning of fall semester classes and through commencement in the spring.
+Generally, regular 12-month appointments run July 1 through June 30, although 12-month NTTF appointments can have other start and end dates.

+Appointment lengths for NTTF on regular academic-year appointments vary according to rank.
+NTTF appointments at the rank of lecturer or assistant professor are made for a term of up to three years.
+NTTF appointments at the rank of senior lecturer or associate professor are made for a term of up to five years.
+NTTF appointments at the rank of distinguished lecturer or full professor are made for a term of up to seven years.
+Typically, a visiting faculty appointment (detailed in 4.1.7) is made for 12 months.

+Typically, as faculty are promoted to higher ranks (as detailed in 4.6), appointment lengths increase and faculty are recognized by a base salary adjustment.
+NTTF who are promoted to the associate professor level are eligible for 3-5 year appointments.
+NTTF promoted to the full professor level are eligible for 5-7 year appointments, Colleges and departments are expected to develop policies around multi-year appointments and salary increases so that all faculty have the same opportunities and enjoy the same promotion benefits.

+Like all academic appointments, these multi-year appointments consist of annual appointments that are automatically renewed for the specified term, unless terminated for cause, or by operation of some other provision in this handbook (such as relinquishment, forfeiture, or other extraordinary circumstances, as those terms are defined in Board Policies Governing Academic Freedom, Responsibility, and Tenure and in this handbook).

+4.2.3 Salaries

+Salaries for non-tenure-track faculty members are set by terms of their appointment letters.
+Returning faculty members may appeal salary determinations using procedures found in Chapter 5.

-1 4.2.4 Assignment of Initial Rank
+4.2.4 Assignment of Initial Rank